vicmeow/sanity-plugin-emoji-picker/README.md

 ### **3. Use in a schema**

-Add this to one of your schema types.
-You should now be able to pick an emoji for this field when you start the Sanity Studio.
+To use the emoji picker in your schema you need to enable it on a field with a type of `string`.
+You can do this by setting `emoji: true` under the field's options.

 ```
 {